GarrettLab/HabitatConnectivity/geohabnet/README.md

 It add capabilities to customize parameter values using functions and see results of cropland connectivty risk index in the form of plots.
 The goal of geohabnet is to enable users to visualize cropland connectivity risk index using their own parameter values.
+The risk analysis includes 3 maps -

+1. Mean cropland connectivity

+2. Difference

+3. Variance

 ## Installation